rivue/Gamified-Study-Tool/README.md

             - maybe this would be near leaderboard or something
             - this would be a tab / icon in one of the vertical menu bar thing I want to add
         - ⭐️ add staging / pre-production environment that isn't localhost
+            - figure out if 1) what I do to migrate the database is safe (swapping uri string and running flask db ugprade) and 2) how I should do it if it is not ideal

         easy (same as medium):